|

 of William Ellison Cook and Annie Floyd, .

-She was formerly the superintendent of
+She was formerly the superintendent and head

-Riverside Hospital.
+Riverside Hospital in 1916.
 After their

 honeymoon travels, they settled at 2401